What is a crawl space?

 AMC911 crawl space pier installation in a nutshell:

-- We prepare the footing pad base by digging a hole to house the footing.
+- We prep the footing pad base by digging a hole to house the footing.

 - We fill and compact the excavation with gravel and level it so that we can fit the pad right beneath the girder beam.
 The gravel distributes the weight evenly into the soil.

-- We measure the space between the precast pad and the girder beam and cut the pipe to size.
+- We measure the space between the footing pad and the girder beam and cut the pipe exactly to size.

-- We install all of the crawl space piers prior to the lift.
-The piers are typically spaced 6 feet apart and at girder beam joints.
-It’s imperative to support major joints so that both sides of the girder beam have support and are level – not a step up or down.
+- We install all of the crawl space piers prior to performing a “final lift.”
+Piers are never spaced more than 6 feet apart and in line with girder beam butt joints.
+It’s crucial to remember to support major girder beam joints so that both sides have proper support.

-- During the lift, we lift each pier a little bit at a time to ensure no single pier takes the bulk of the load of the lift.
-There are usually two workers in the crawlspace manually wrenching the crawl space piers while a third worker is in the home monitoring floors with a level.
+- During the lift, we tighten each pier a little bit at a time to ensure no single pier takes on more load than the others.
+There are usually two workers in the crawlspace manually wrenching the crawl space piers while a third worker is in the home monitoring the floors with a level.

 When do you need a Crawl Space Jack?

-Having your crawl space inspected should be a regular item on your to-do list.
-It should be inspected as often as your roof, basements, attic, or gutters.
-That’s how important it is!
+Having your crawl space inspected should be a regular item on your home health to-do list.
+It should be inspected as often as your roof, your gutters, your attic, etc… That’s exactly how important it is!

 If your floors are uneven or sloping, or if they are sagging or bowing, your home may need to be leveled.
 If you see floor and wall gaps or experience stuck windows and doors, you might need crawl space jacks.
-Whatever the symptom, it’s important to have it diagnosed by a professional that specializes in structural repair before the problem gets worse.
-Our team of foundation and crawl space experts will assist you in diagnosing the cause of your problems and advise on what we can do to provide you a permanent solution to foundation settlement.
+Whatever the symptom, it’s important to have it diagnosed by a Class A Contractor that specializes in structural repair before the problem gets worse.
+Our team will assist you in diagnosing the cause of your problems and advise on what we can do to provide you a permanent solution.

 Are Crawl Space Jacks permanent?